ncopenpass/CampaignFinanceDataPipeline/README.md

     * 01 - Preprocess - imports the raw files, sets up the Postgres tables and preps the data for dedupe
     * 02 - Dedupe - this is a actual part that goes over the entire universe of donors and payees and determines if they are the same despite speeling and missing information
     * 03 - Post Dedupe - this creates the views, copies the canonical ids to the transactions and parses out the various sources of committee information to determine party, candidate and active years
+    * 04 - Import Election History - Imports the various election return files by candidate/race/precinct and count of vote type according to the data produced by the NCSBE since 2000